hunterdyar/IMMGuidebook/content/docs/programming/architecture/data-oriented-design-scriptable-objects.md

 {{< youtube raQ3iHhE_Kk >}}

-After you have checked out t
+---

+After you have watched the above video, I recommend checking out the asset [ScriptableObject-Architecture](https://assetstore.unity.com/packages/tools/utilities/scriptableobject-architecture-131520) on the asset store.
+It's an implementation of the ideas of the above talk, but really nicely done.
+It's [open source too](https://github.com/DanielEverland/ScriptableObject-Architecture).